 - Soft & moist: The muffins are so soft, tender and moist thanks to the buttermilk.

-- Melted butter: The recipe uses melted butter to make it even easier to mix together.
+- Melted butter: The recipe uses melted butter AND oil to make it even easier to mix together.
 No need to wait for your butter to soften.

 - Crumble: They're topped with an easy, delicious crumble that break up to be crisp and crunchy.